azuredevcollege/trainingdays/day6/challenges/challenge4.md

 - Tagging
 - Image pull and push
 - Building your own image
-- Image registeries and repositories
+- Image registries and repositories

-In this challange, we're gonna play with Docker Images.
+In this challenge, we're gonna play with Docker Images.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 ## Exercises